alicemunsal/dohex/README.md

 Event bus and scheduler are the essential concepts for this architecture.
 Event bus is the implementation of the [Pub-Sub Design Pattern](https://www.enjoyalgorithms.com/blog/publisher-subscriber-pattern)[^16] and it is the way to enable efficient communication between different components without them being aware of one another.
 Scheduler let you run functions periodically at pre-determined intervals and incentives developers to think asynchronously.

-You may want to directly inject event bus and scheduler to the app constructor instead of an adapter.
+You may want to directly inject event bus and/or scheduler to the app constructor instead of an adapter.
 This will create path of least resistance for developers and encourage them to write loosely coupled, asynchronous components and [Reactive](https://www.reactivemanifesto.org/)[^17] systems with less effort.

 ## Project Structure